jamesodhunt/go-vs-rust/README.md

 # Simple equivalent golang and rust programs

-Note that the rust program is simplfied (for simplicity it does not use all the idiomatic constructs).
+Note that the rust program is simplified (for simplicity it does not use all the idiomatic constructs).

 # Very brief notes on the rust language